19hours/sg-statutes/Acts/Limited Liability Partnerships Act.md

 (3) For the purposes of this section, a certificate issued by the Minister charged with the responsibility for internal security stating that he is satisfied that it would be contrary to the national security or interest for the limited liability partnership to be registered under this Act shall be conclusive evidence of the matters so stated.

+[BR Act 2004 Ed., ss.
+9, 11]

 ### Names of limited liability partnerships

-18\.—(1) Every limited liability partnership shall have either the words “limited liability partnership” or the acronym “LLP” as part of its name.
+18\.—(1) Every limited liability partnership shall have either the words limited liability partnership or the acronym “LLP” as part of its name.

 (2) No limited liability partnership that is registered under this Act shall carry on business under a name that is not registered under section 16 or 28.

 (3) The registration of a name under which a limited liability partnership carries on business shall not be construed as authorising the use of that name if, apart from such registration, the use of that name could be prohibited.

 (4) Any limited liability partnership which contravenes this section shall be guilty of an offence and shall be liable on conviction to a fine not exceeding $5,000.

+[BR Act 2004 Ed., s.
+12; LPA 2001 Ed., s.
+81C]

 ### Restrictions on registration of business names